carlnordlund/socnet/Paper/paper.md

 # Research impact
-Developed within the scope of the Network Dynamics of Ethnic integration project, a large Nordic research project funded by the NordForsk program on interdisciplinary research, the Socnet.se client was first introduced in a paper in *Social Networks* [@Estevez2025], where we propose and implement extensions to the classical Borgatti-Everett approach to identify and quantify core-periphery structures.
+Developed within the scope of the Network Dynamics of Ethnic integration project, a large Nordic research project funded by the NordForsk program on interdisciplinary research, the Socnet.se client was first introduced in @Estevez2025, providing the implementations for the extensions to the traditional Borgatti-Everett approach to identifying core-periphery structures.
 Socnet.se has also been used on course modules in Social network analysis within the MSc program in Computational Social Science at Linköping university, Sweden, as well as the Research School in Computational Social Science.
 In ongoing research on the structure of the contemporary world-system, the features of partially constrained blockimages are proven to be particularly useful in an ongoing study on semiperipheral patterns.